 This Easy Tzatziki Is One Of My Favorite Homemade Sauces

-This sauce can also be used as a healthy alternative to mayonnaise or ranch dressing for sandwiches, wraps and as a dip.
-Once you learn how to make Tzatziki, you will want to have it around all the time.
-It’s so flavorful!
+One of the best things about Tzatziki is that it is more than a dip.
+It can also be used as a healthy alternative to mayonnaise or ranch dressing for sandwiches and wraps Once you learn how to make Tzatziki, you will want to have it around all the time.
+It’s so good!

 What Is Tzatziki Sauce?

-Tzatziki sauce is a traditional Greek sauce that’s creamy and rich in flavor.
-In Greece it’s made with goat’s milk or sheep’s milk yogurt.
-In the US, Greek yogurt is the go-to substitute.
+Tzatziki sauce is a creamy yogurt sauce from Greece.
+Traditionally it’s made with goat’s milk or sheep’s milk, but in the US Greek yogurt is the go-to substitute.

 For this recipe, Greek yogurt, cucumber, fresh lemon juice, dill and garlic come together to make a thick sauce that pairs perfectly with just about anything.
 It’s served chilled, so it’s kept refrigerated until it is time to use it.